 Additionally, the success of Candy Crush also aligns with the popularity of mobile gaming categories.
 A 2017 study investigating the popularity of ten mobile gaming categories found that 59% of mobile gamers play puzzle games like Candy Crush.
 The same study found strategy games to be the second most popular genre, which 38% of respondents reported playing.

 How Much Time Is Spent Playing Mobile Games?

-Of the roughly 3 hours and 17 minutes a day U.S. adults spend using a mobile device, 23 minutes (nearly 12%) are spent playing mobile games (eMarketer).
-This amounts to 2.7 hours of mobile gameplay a week, 5.8 days a year, and 1.3 years of the average person’s lifetime (CDC).
+Of the 3 hours and 35 minutes that U.S. adults spend using a mobile device daily in 2018, 23 minutes (nearly 11%) are spent playing mobile games.
+According to the CDC, this amounts roughly to 2.7 hours of mobile gameplay a week, 5.8 days a year, and 1.3 years of the average person’s lifetime.